akhilcb/ACBRadialCollectionView/README.md

     self.collectionView.enableRadialLayout(WithCenter: center, radius: radius, cellSize: cellSize, angularSpacing: 20.0, scrollDirection: direction, startAngle: startAngle, endAngle: endAngle)

-You can also control whether the cells needs to be rotated to an angle.
+You can also control whether the cells needs to be rotated to an angle(_Note: This works only if you have called enableRadialLayout before setting this, default value is true_).

     self.collectionView.applyRotationToCells = false